 If the students are comfortable using ReadTheory during class, then by all means, USE this great tool for learning when they are at home.
 ReadTheory provides individualized reading activities that are level appropriate, and the lessons progress in difficulty as the student’s skills improve.

 Most secondary English Learners are already in a battle with time to become proficient in both conversational and academic English.
-Teachers must work in tandem with their students in these challenging times to keep making progress toward the finish line — a high school diploma.
-COVID-19 might have created a learning challenge, but teachers have the tools to make it become a positive opportunity.
+Teachers must work in tandem with their students to keep making progress toward the finish line — a high school diploma.
+The pandemic might have created challenges, but teachers discovered the tools to turn!

 Mandy Wade has taught ESL for 20 years and is currently teaching ESOL at Habersham Central High School.